 • Digestive system: dryness of the oral mucosa; rarely – vomiting, nausea, abdominal pain;

-• Cardiovascular system: headache, dizziness, fever, tachycardia, lowering blood pressure; rarely (especially with overdose) - cyanosis, orthostatic collapse, increased symptoms of angina pectoris (paradoxical reaction to nitrates); sometimes - collapse with loss of consciousness and bradyarrhythmia;
+• The cardiovascular system: headache, dizziness, fever, tachycardia, decrease blood pressure; rarely (especially in case of overdose) - cyanosis, orthostatic collapse, increased symptoms of angina pectoris (paradoxical reaction to nitrates); sometimes - collapse with loss of consciousness and bradyarrhythmia;

-• Local reactions: burning sensation under the tongue, skin flushing;
+• Local reactions: burning sensation under the tongue, skin hyperemia;

 • Allergic reactions: rarely – itching, skin rash, exfoliative dermatitis;

-• Others: rarely - hypothermia, blurred vision, methemoglobinemia.
+• Other: rarely - hypothermia, blurred vision, methemoglobinemia.

 Overdose

-Symptoms of an overdose of Nitroglycerin are: nausea, vomiting, increased drowsiness, severe weakness, asthenia, severe dizziness, headache, convulsive seizures, feeling hot, shortness of breath, reflex tachycardia, lowering blood pressure (below 90 mm Hg.
-Art.), Accompanied by orthostatic dysregulation .
-Taking the drug in high doses (more than 20 mg / kg) can lead to the development of tachypnea, dyspnea, cyanosis, collapse, methemoglobinemia.
+Symptoms of an overdose of Nitroglycerin are: nausea, vomiting, increased drowsiness, severe weakness, asthenia, severe dizziness, headache, seizures, feeling of heat, shortness of breath, reflex tachycardia, decreased blood pressure (below 90 mm Hg), accompanied by orthostatic dysregulation.
+Taking the drug in high doses (more than 20 mg/kg) can lead to the development of tachypnea, dyspnea, cyanosis, collapse, and methemoglobinemia.

-If there are signs of an overdose, you should immediately give the patient a horizontal position, raising his legs, and also seek medical help.
+If signs of overdose occur, you should immediately put the patient in a horizontal position, raising his legs, and also seek medical help.

 special instructions